jishi/node-sonos-http-api/README.md

 	}
 ```

+Action is:

+	/[Room name]/say/[phrase][/[name]][/[announce volume]]
+	/sayall/[phrase][/[name]][/[announce volume]]

+Example:

+	/Office/say/Hello, dinner is ready
+	/Office/say/Hej, maten är klar/Joanna
+	/sayall/Hello, dinner is ready
+	/Office/say/Hello, dinner is ready/90
+	/Office/say/Hej, maten är klar/Russell/90

-This is the current list of voice names and their corresponding language and accent
+This is the current list of voice names and their corresponding language and accent (as of Dec 2016).
+To get a current list of voices, you would need to use the AWS CLI and invoke the describe-voices command.

 | Language | Code | Gender | Name |
 | --------- | ---- | ------ | ---- |